therobinkay/Python_Algorithm_SourceCodes/README.md

 # Python Algorithm Source Codes

-* This repository is a python library for necessary CS algorithms.
+* This repository is an imported python library for necessary CS algorithms, inspired by @ndb796.
+(See https://github.com/ndb796/Python-Competitive-Programming-Team-Notes for reference)

 ## Contents